Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Bali Nature Biking Trail - 5D Adventurous Bali Itinerary

-Peek into the Balinese lifestyle and cycle past 20km of highlands, forests, temples, villages and rice fields with this guided tour.
-Like the ATV package, we booked our cycling tour which included pick-up and drop-off from our accommodation, as well as a buffet lunch.
+Ramp up your Bali itinerary by hopping on an Ubud Adventure Cycling by Bali Sobek — peek into the Balinese lifestyle and cycle past vast highlands, forests, temples and villages!
+We booked a cycling tour which included pick-up and drop-off from our accommodation, as well as a buffet lunch 😉

 *Pro-tip: Carry some cash with you to purchase souvenirs if you’d like!